 Your filter is safe on your travels.
 Where does your S Filter tell you to travel next?

 The S Filter easily sits high up in the ranks alongside my other favourite metal reusable filters, the IMS super fine disc and the Kohi Labs mesh filter.
 If you like your coffee sweet with beautiful acidity and less body, then this filter will suit your taste.
 They all differ slightly, but the edge this filter has is how sweet and clean it brews your coffee.
 Others might have a slight edge in aroma and body, but are a little more delicate, become clogged more easily, and need to be cleaned more carefully.

-Written by N. Agca and edited by T.A.
+Article edited by T.A.
 Jay.